Ghana

 In 2010, the GRA and the Ministry of Finance, supported by development partners such as the OECD, started a project to implement the Transfer Pricing policy.

 In 2020, the Minister of Finance of Ghana tabled new Transfer Pricing Regulations (new Regulations) before Parliament on August 10.
 These new regulations repealed the previous Regulations of 2012.
-These incorporate many of the revisions introduced by the edition of July 2017 of the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines) of the Organisation for Economic Co-operation and Development (OECD) but with variations.
+These incorporate several revisions introduced by the July 2017 edition of the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines) of the Organization for Economic Co-operation and Development (OECD) but with variations.

 Related Parties